 In 1950, when the revolution shook the country, they were forced to move to Bogota and, eventually, leave Colombia, after the destruction of the El Secreto building in 1951.

-In 1972, a work began to reconstruct the mission, under the direction of Dr. Raul Ries, Senior Pastor of Calvary Chapel Golden Springs in Diamond Bar, California and his wife Sharon Ries, daughter of Edmund and Naomi Farrel.
+In the 1980s, a work began to reconstruct the mission, under the direction of Dr. Raul Ries, Senior Pastor of Calvary Chapel Golden Springs in Diamond Bar, California and his wife Sharon Ries, daughter of Edmund and Naomi Farrel.
 In 1992, the educational program at El Secreto commenced under the supervision of Hector Martinez, pastor & Missions Director.